Code-Institute-Submissions/Portfolio-20/README.md

 * Scroll down to GitHub pages where will be stated "your site is ready to be published at "[https://takaforyannick30.github.io/Portfolio/](https://takaforyannick30.github.io/Portfolio/)".

-* Click on the URL and you will be auto-referred to the published webpage.When returning to the GitHub repository setting, scroll down to GitHub pages and you will see a light green block stating "Your site is published at " [https://takaforyannick30.github.io/Portfolio/](https://takaforyannick30.github.io/Portfolio/)".
+* Click on the URL and you will be auto-referred to the published webpage.
+When returning to the GitHub repository setting, scroll down to GitHub pages and you will see a light green block stating "Your site is published at " [https://takaforyannick30.github.io/Portfolio/](https://takaforyannick30.github.io/Portfolio/)".

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone  https://takaforyannick30.github.io/Portfolio.git` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.